matthew-brett/asterisk-blog/content/xfree-is-forked.md

 [^xfixes-announce]: http://www.mail-archive.com/xpert@xfree86.org/msg11266.html
 [^xfixes-disabled]: http://www.mail-archive.com/xpert@xfree86.org/msg11290.html

-The commit of XFIXES appears to have been just before a release feature freeze.
+It seems the commit of XFIXES was just before a release feature freeze.
 Some process occurred by which Packard lost his CVS commit rights on the basis that he should have discussed the changes before committing [^kp-no-cvs].
 David Dawes refers to a rumor that Packard did this in order to cause a crisis [^kp-xfixes-rumor].
 There does not appear to be any public record of this decision at the time.

 [^kp-is-out]: http://www.xfree86.org/pipermail/forum/2003-March/001997.html
 [^call-for-open]: http://www.xfree86.org/pipermail/forum/2003-March/002165.html